Saturn Return (The Secret Sisters album)

-Saturn Return is the fourth studio album by American band the Secret Sisters.
+Saturn Return is the fourth studio album by American duo the Secret Sisters.
 It was released on February 28, 2020 under New West Records.
 It received a nomination for the Grammy Award for Best Folk Album.

 Commercial performance

 As of March 9, 2020, the album has sold 2,200 copies in the United States.

 Critical reception

 Saturn Return was met with universal acclaim reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 87, based on 5 reviews.